altmany/export_fig/README.md

 Secondly, if exporting to bitmap, do try all the renderers (i.e. try the options `-opengl`, `-zbuffer` and `-painters` separately), to see if one of them does produce an acceptable output, and if so, use that.

+If this still does not help, then ensure that you are using the latest version of export_fig, which is available [here](https://github.com/altmany/export_fig/archive/master.zip).

 If the figure looks correct on screen, but an error exists in the exported output (which cannot be solved using a different renderer) then please feel free to raise an [issue](https://github.com/ojwoodford/export_fig/issues).
 Please be sure to include the .fig file, the export_fig command you use, the output you get, and a description of what you expected.
-I can't promise anything, but if it's easy to fix I probably will do it.
-Often I will find that the error is due to a bug in MATLAB's print function, in which case I will suggest you submit it as a bug to TheMathWorks, and inform me of any fix they suggest.
+I can't promise anything, but if it's easy to fix I may indeed do it.
+Often I will find that the error is due to a bug in MATLAB's `print` function, in which case I will suggest you submit it as a bug to TheMathWorks, and inform me of any fix they suggest.
 Also, if there's a feature you'd like that isn't supported please tell me what it is and I'll consider implementing it.

 ### And finally...

 ![](https://farm4.staticflickr.com/3956/15591911455_b9008bd77e_o_d.jpg)

-If you've ever wondered what's going on in the icon on the export_fig download page (reproduced on the left), then this explanantion is for you.
-The icon is designed to demonstrate as many of export_fig's features as possible.
-Given a figure containing a translucent mesh (top right), export_fig can export to pdf (bottom centre), which allows the figure to be zoomed in without losing quality (because it's a vector graphic), but isn't able to reproduce the translucency, and also, depending on the viewer, creates small gaps between the patches, which are seen here as thin white lines.
-By contrast, when exporting to png (top left), translucency is preserved (see how the graphic below shows through), the figure is anti-aliased, but zooming in does not reveal more detail.
+If you've ever wondered what's going on in the logo on the export_fig download page (reproduced here), then this explanantion is for you.
+The logo is designed to demonstrate as many of export_fig's features as possible:

+Given a figure containing a translucent mesh (top right), export_fig can export to pdf (bottom centre), which allows the figure to be zoomed-in without losing quality (because it's a vector graphic), but isn't able to reproduce the translucency.
+Also, depending on the PDF viewer program, small gaps appear between the patches, which are seen here as thin white lines.

+By contrast, when exporting to png (top left), translucency is preserved (see how the graphic below shows through), and the figure is anti-aliased.
+However, zooming-in does not reveal more detail since png is a bitmap format.
+Also, lines appear less sharp than in the pdf output.